So today is the day

 Not to mention

-They’re even debated in parliament
+They’re even debating in parliament today at 430pm

 Whether fitness and health facilities should be “essential” given the impact on physical, mental and metabolic health

 And the the higher risk factors associated with poor health and Covid.

 But it got me thinking….

 You see, the kids (2 and 3 years old)

 Will use the language “I can’t” quite a lot…

 It’s frustrating being a toddler where you want to put your trousers on

 You want to scooter really fast up a hill, but you can’t do it…YET

 You want to drive the car but you can’t…YET 😆 (every day they pretend to drive)